-iSCSI (Internet Small Computer System Interface) is an IP-based (Internet Protocol) storage networking standard for linking data storage facilities.
-By carrying SCSI commands over IP networks, iSCSI is used to facilitate location-independent data storage and retrieval over LANs (Local Area Networks) and WANs (Wide Area Networks).
+An IP-based (Internet Protocol) storage networking standard called iSCSI (Internet Small Computer System Interface) is used to connect data storage facilities. iSCSI enables location-independent data storage and retrieval across LANs (Local Area Networks) and WANs (Wide Area Networks) by transmitting SCSI commands over IP networks.

 Important :

-An iSCSI LUN is a portion of storage space that can be utilized by initiators by connecting it to a target.
-In QNAP There are two types of LUNs available
+An iSCSI LUN is a section of storage that initiators can use by attaching it to a target.
+There are two kinds of LUNs available in QNAP.

-Generally speaking, block-based LUNs should be used instead of file-based LUNs, as they support more snapshot and virtualization features.
+Generally, block-based LUNs should be used instead of file-based LUNs, it support more snapshot & virtualization features.

 A Comparison of Block-based and File-based LUN Features